wq/wq/docs/app/store.js.md

 #### `ds.sendItem(id, callback)`

 `ds.sendItem()` retrieves the outbox item specified by `id` and submits it to the web service.
 The callback will be passed two arguments: the outbox `item`, and the `result` returned by the web service (if any).
-The outbox `item` will have a property `saved` that indicates whether the item succesfully made it to the server.
+The outbox `item` will have a property `saved` that indicates whether the item successfully made it to the server.
 (Success is determined in part by the `applyResult` setting, see `ds.init()` above).
 Any errors will be made available on `item.error`.

 #### `ds.sendAll(callback)`
 `ds.sendAll()` sends all unsaved items in the outbox to the server.  `ds.sendBatch()` will be used if a batch service is available, otherwise each item will be sent separately with `ds.sendItem()`.
 The callback will be called with a `result` variable with one of three values: `true`, indicating all items were sent successfully; `false`, indicating one or more requests failed, or `null`, indicating an unexpected error sending the data (e.g. a request to send data that was already successfully saved).